Royal Standard flag 1930-1958

 Baba's health had become so serious that he considered canceling his planned visit to England and sending for Kitty Davy from London to convey to her all the instructions for his lovers there.
 Telegrams were exchanged with the Western group, but Baba then dismissed that idea and decided to proceed to London, although his stay was to be drastically curtailed to only three days.

 Baba left Baghdad by the Taurus Express train on Wednesday, 28 October 1936, at nine that evening.
 From Kirkuk he went to Mosul by taxi and then on to Tell Kotchek by train.
-While traveling, Chanji would read aloud the manuscript of Baba's biography, The Perfect Master, recently completed by Charles Purdom.
+While travelling, Chanji would read aloud the manuscript of Baba's biography, The Perfect Master, recently completed by Charles Purdom.
 They also discussed Baba's schedule in London.

 Lord Meher Online Edition Page 1740